hashgraph-online/hashinal-wc/README.md

-# Hedera Wallet Connect SDK
+# Hashinals WalletConnect SDK

 This SDK provides a simple interface for interacting with the Hedera Hashgraph using WalletConnect.
 It allows developers to easily integrate Hedera functionality into inscribed HTML files by injecting the SDK into the window.

-It is not meant for usage in a traditional non-inscribed dApp.
+This SDK can be utilized as a module through NPM, or recursively imported in an inscribed HTML file.

 ## Features